 2. Nurture a positive mindset

-Many students experienced significant disruption in their learning at school as Covid forced students and/ or their teachers to self-isolate.
-This disruption and physical isolation can be very difficult for students to deal with.
+Many students can and have experienced significant disruption in their learning at school.
+This disruption can be very difficult for students to deal with.
 In addition to providing reassurance, help them stay positive by encouraging them to:

 - keep in contact with other students and teachers to discuss their work, share experiences or collaborate on assignments

 - trial different learning techniques to help them enjoy their learning more

 - think about their own self-care and what steps they can take to maintain good mental health

 3. Make study periods small(ish), regular and active

 Whilst students may be able to catch up and prepare, schools are being encouraged to make their assessment processes and mock exams more rigorous.
 To help students that are struggling to get started or losing momentum with their studies, we suggest that they:

 - start with the tasks that they think are interesting or important